Indianapolis Fire Department: Mergers with township fire departments

+In December 2023, Wayne Township announced that it was starting a process that could lead to its fire department merging into IFD.

+Mergers with excluded city fire departments

 In July 2021, the city council of Beech Grove began consideration of an interlocal agreement under which IFD would provide fire protection services for the next 20 years.
 Current Beech Grove firefighters would become members of IFD.

+On December 25, 2021, the Beech Grove Fire Department ceased operations and merged into the Indianapolis Fire Department.
+Engine 57 at Station 57 was reassigned as IFD Engine 46 at Station 46.
+Engine 56 was reassigned as Engine 28, replacing a 2005 KME that once belonged to Lawrence Twp.
+The city of Beech Grove retained Station 56 and all the departments ambulances.
+Beech Grove EMS was formed as an ALS transport service, operating Medics 56, 57, and 58.

 Operations

 There are currently fourteen Divisions of Operations within the Indianapolis Fire Department: Communications, Emergency Operations, Emergency Medical Services, Executive Services, Finance and Pension, Fire Investigations Section, Fire and Life Safety, Homeland Security/Special Operations and Training, Quartermaster, Information Technology, Media Relations, Safety, Support Services, and USAR Indiana Task Force One.
-There are 7 Battalions under the command of a Battalion Chief.
+There are 7 Battalions, each commanded by a Battalion Chief.
+All Battalion Chiefs report to the Division Chief Shift Commander (Car 10).
 The International Association of Firefighters (IAFF) Local is 416.

 USAR Task Force 1

 The Indianapolis Fire Department is the founding member of one of the 28 FEMA Urban Search and Rescue Task Force.
 Indiana Task Force 1 (IN-TF1) is made up of members of multiple fire departments in Marion County.